Ravarentoren/open-driver-worktime-space/docs/fr/workday.md

 Time segments MUST NOT overlap and MUST form a continuous timeline of the day.

+The model allows an arbitrary number of work segments within a single calendar day.

+There is no fixed limit on the number of work periods as long as they respect daily rest boundaries.

 ---

 ## 5. Events (Reality Records)